-This year, 2020, has been a roller coaster, to say the least—our kids were pulled out of school, we were pulled out of work, and we spent months missing our friends and families.
+This pandemic has been a roller coaster, to say the least—our kids were pulled out of school, we were pulled out of work, then they went back, were pulled back out again… it’s been hectic.

-As parents, as we slowly try to get back to some semblance of normal, we’re constantly working to find ways to give our kids back some of the things they’ve missed since March—all while keeping them safe, of course.
+Now that we are once again out of a province-wide lockdown, as parents, we are slowly trying to get back to some semblance of normal.
+We’re constantly working to find ways to give our kids back some of the things they’ve missed since March 2020—all while keeping them safe, of course.

-It wasn’t easy saying goodbye to pool parties, large gatherings, and even going down the slide this summer, but we’ve found ways to make it work and bring a little bit of joy back into our kids’ lives.
+It wasn’t easy saying goodbye to pool parties, Christmas with the family, and even going down the slide this summer, but we’ve found ways to make it work and bring a little bit of joy back into our kids’ lives.

 But things have changed, and there are some things that we, as parents, need to make sure happen to ensure the safety of everyone involved.
 If you are throwing a birthday party, there are some new COVID-era etiquette rules that you need to follow.